 This may happen because of

-- Mistaken identity (maybe you happen to look like or have the same name as someone who was reported to the police for burglary);
+- Mistaken identity (maybe you happen to look like or have the same name as someone who was reported to the police);

-- Someone is falsely accusing you of burglary because s/he has mental problems or wants to get revenge on you.
+- Someone is falsely accusing you because s/he has mental problems or wants to get revenge on you.

-Examples like these are why it is so important to hire a California criminal defense attorney as soon as you are falsely charged with PC 459 burglary.
+Examples like these are why it is so important to hire a California criminal defense attorney as soon as you are falsely charged.
 Even when the evidence appears damaging, an experienced lawyer will know how to exploit the weaknesses in the prosecution’s case.

-A good legal defense may convince the prosecutor to reduce—or possibly even dismiss— your burglary charges.
+A good legal defense may convince the prosecutor to reduce—or possibly even dismiss— your charges.

-Sometimes the police are overeager to solve a burglary.
+Sometimes the police are overeager to solve a case.
 Unfortunately, this can compel them to do things that violate your rights.
 Such unjust acts might include: